Meatless Pot Pie with Lentils

 Meanwhile, cook lentils according to package directions, or until tender and cooked through.

-Preheat oven to 425° F / 220° C. Spray a deep, 9-inch round baking dish with olive oil or nonstick spray.
+Preheat oven to 425° F (220° C).
+Spray a deep, 9-inch round baking dish or 9-inch round pie plate with nonstick spray, or coat with olive oil.

 Add the olive oil to a stock pot or large saucepan over medium-high heat.
 Add the onion and cook, stirring occasionally, until soft and slightly translucent, about 5 minutes.